elifkonyar/elifkonyar.github.io/_pages/about.md

 I am always open to collaborative opportunities that push these areas forward and welcome interdisciplinary projects with societal impact.
 Please feel free to [contact me](mailto:ekonyar3@gatech.edu) if you are interested in working together.

 Outside of work, I enjoy biking, running and hiking, and I am a big coffee enthusiast.

-I will be attending the **INFORMS Annual Meeting** and presenting at the following session:
-Track: Job Market Showcase
-Title: **Adaptive Tensor and Multimodal Learning for Human-Centered Systems**
-Time: Monday, October 27, 2025, 2:45 PM - 4:00 PM
-Location: Building A Level 3 A313

 Education
 ---------